Health officials push to get schoolchildren vaccinated as more US parents opt out

 Last year, most states had an increase in waivers.
 Hawaii, which allows medical and religious waivers, saw rates double from the previous school year.
 Nearly 6.5% of kindergartners have an exemption for at least one required vaccine.

 It’s impossible to know the reasons behind a waiver, said Ronald Balajadia, immunization program manager for Hawaii State Department of Health.
-But misinformation about COVID-19 vaccines “has bled through to routine vaccines” that people wouldn’t normally question, Balajadia said.
+But misinformation about COVID-19 vaccines “has bled through to routine vaccines where normally people would have not had a question about,” Balajadia said.

 While some states have made it easier to opt out, others have clamped down.
 Connecticut eliminated its longstanding religious waiver for vaccinations in 2021, joining California, West Virginia, New York and Maine in allowing only medical exemptions.
 The change drew protests and lawsuits.
 With only a medical waiver now, the kindergartner vaccination rate reached 97% or above last year; waiver rates dropped to less than 1%.